kljr/SpringboardDDEV/README.md

 Copy the contents of `templates/bashrc` to your .bashrc file, and set the correct path for the PATH_TO_SB_VALET constant.
 This will provide the aliases and shortcuts that make it easier to manage Springboard Valet and navigate among multiple sites.
-These aliases are also automatically installed on the guest.

 After the initial install, if you want to create additional Springboard sites besides the two default sites, update local.config.yml with your new site info.